-Date Summary of Changes 26/1/21 Financial Regulations updated.
-Key changes: - Allowing responses to tenders to be completed online Changes to various financial limits Using gender neutral language throughout.
+Date Summary of Changes

+26/1/21 Financial Regulations updated.
+Key changes: - Allowing responses to tenders to be completed online. - Changes to various financial limits. - Using gender neutral language throughout.

+8/3/22 Reviewed, no changes

+24/1/23 Reviewed, no changes

 9/7/24 Updated to reflect new model version issued by NALC

-Financial Regulations will be reviewed annually, ahead of our Annual Council Meeting.
+Financial Regulations will be reviewed annually, the next review is due by July 2025.